 9 points to bear in mind when considering the sale of property prior to reaching final settlement:

-Whether the property is in joint names or that of only one spouse, both the property and any proceeds from a sale will generally be deemed part of the net asset pool available for assigning in full, or in part, to each party in the final property and finance orders.
+Whether the property is in joint names or that of only one spouse, both the property and any proceeds from a sale will generally be deemed part of the net asset pool available for assigning in full, or in part, to each party in the final property orders.

 Real estate agents must abide by a Code of Conduct.
 If there are no orders from the court that order the 'non-agreed' sale, then before a property can be listed, the agent must first source a copy of the Certificate of Title for the property and secure a signed agreement from each party named on the title before they can list it for sale on the market.

 Where there are no orders made but there is a mutual agreement between the spouses to sell a jointly owned property, the real estate agent will require written instructions, signed by both spouses, in relation to the listing price, responses to any offers received and acceptance of a sale price or sale by auction.